 When it comes to footwear, socks are usually a necessity.
 Could you imagine wearing your running shoes, hiking boots, or ski boots without socks?
 You would have more blisters than toes in a matter of hours.

-So why then do most climbers, especially the more experienced ones, not wear socks whilst climbing?
+So why do most climbers, especially the more experienced ones, choose not to wear socks whilst climbing?
+Good question!

-QUICK NOTE: Full disclosure, I have been climbing for almost two decades and I often still wear a thin ankle sock while climbing.
+Full disclosure, I have been climbing for almost two decades and I sometimes wear a thin ankle sock while climbing.
 Shocking I know.
-I’ll share with you why (and where) I chose to wear socks with climbing shoes.
+I’ll share with you why (and where) I choose to wear socks with climbing shoes.